Office of Extension Programmes

 1. Cross-cultural Interdisciplinary Immersive Experience

-An international student from any discipline can be part of this experience.
-This will include experiencing a new culture, visits to places of cultural and historical importance, explore rural areas of Tamil Nadu, learn folk art, provide services for communities, learn global skills and have some fun with their team.
+An international student from any discipline can participate in this experience.
+It will include experiencing a new culture, visiting places of cultural and historical importance, exploring rural areas of Tamil Nadu, learning folk art, providing services for communities, learning global skills, and having some fun with their team.

-An international student will be able to relate community-based service experience to their course objectives using structured reflection and learning activities.
+An international student can relate community-based service experience to their course objectives using structured reflection and learning activities.
 This experience will provide opportunities for students to use newly acquired academic skills and knowledge in real-life situations in Indian communities.

 An international student can do his/her internship/ practicum/ field exposure/ research in their respective area of interest/ academics.
-Students are placed in select non-profits or NGOs where they work individually or in teams.
+Students are placed in select non-profits or NGOs, working individually or in teams.
 They apply their knowledge and skills to complete their required hours of service

 Peruse the IISLP Brochure for more details: